osism/documentation/source/deployment/bootstrap.rst

   .. code-block:: console

-     $ osism-generic operator -l 'all:!manager' -u ubuntu
+     osism apply operator -l 'all:!manager' -u ubuntu

   * The operator key has to be added in advance on all nodes to ``authorized_keys`` of the user specified with ``-u``.
   * Alternatively, you can work with the parameters ``--ask-pass`` and ``--ask-become-pass``.
   * For using ``sudo`` please use ``--become``.
-  * If the error ``/bin/sh: 1: /usr/bin/python: not found`` occurs, Python must first be installed on the manager node with ``osism-generic python3 -l 'all:!manager' -u ubuntu``.
+  * If the error ``/bin/sh: 1: /usr/bin/python: not found`` occurs, Python must first be installed on the manager node with ``osism apply python3 -l 'all:!manager' -u ubuntu``.

   .. warning::